Frequently asked questions by inbound students.

 It is possible to change modules within the first three weeks of each semester.

 We call this process 'Module Add/Drop'.
 It means that if you realise a module is not for you, you can 'drop it' from the list of courses you registered for and 'add' a new one in its place.
-To add and drop modules you should follow the procedure outlined on the SSiD webpages: SSiD Web Pages - Add/Drop Information
+To add and drop modules you should follow the procedure outlined on the Student Services Information Desk (SSiD) webpages: Add/Drop Information

 Can I extend my stay?